-Finding gifted and twice- or multi-exceptional peers is not always easy, yet we all need appropriate mirroring and to find our tribe.
-InterGifted's Supportive Peer Community was created to change that!
+Finding and connecting meaningfully with gifted and twice- or multi-exceptional peers is not always easy, yet we all need appropriate mirroring and to find our tribe.
+InterGifted's Supportive Peer Community was created to for that very purpose.
 For the last four years, we have cultivated and curated a wonderfully supportive and dynamic community of nearly 700 gifted adults (and growing) around the world.
 We meet on Facebook in a moderated secret group and there, you can discuss giftedness and personal and professional development in the safety of peers who get you.
 You can learn to enjoy your unique mind as you develop among others who share the same high intensity, complexity and drive to grow as you.
 If you'd like to learn more, read what our members say!
 If you're an adolescent aged 13-18 looking to connect, come join our gifted adolescent community!

 Because our admins, moderators and members work hard to keep the group a strong, encouraging, creative, inspiring and edifying place to be, you can feel safe discussing your gifted struggles, questions and joys in life, at work, in relationships.
-You can ask questions and expect to get lots of helpful feedback from our community members, and sometimes even from our InterGifted coaches and mentors.
+You can ask questions and expect to get lots of helpful insight and feedback from our community members, and sometimes even from our InterGifted coaches and mentors.
 You can also expect to make friends and find potential collaborators and other resources that will enrich your life even beyond the bounds of our group.
 This group combines all levels of giftedness; if you are highly, exceptionally or profoundly gifted, consider joining our HEPG group as well.
 We also have special interest groups for gifted parents, gifted creatives, gifted educators, and a community for gifted adolescents.
 To learn more about why our community is structured the way it is and how our group operates, read our Frequently Asked Questions